 Landmark is not planning to try to use the commitment to qualify for the by-right incentive for an extra story of height.
 According to Scanlan, the agreement was reached before the new UDO was adopted.

-On the affordability of the other new units that will not income-restricted, during public commentary Greg Alexander pointed out that the existing housing stock at Brownstone Terrace is pretty inexpensive: “This existing student housing is relatively affordable.
+On the affordability of the other new units that will not be income-restricted, during public commentary Greg Alexander pointed out that the existing housing stock at Brownstone Terrace is pretty inexpensive: “This existing student housing is relatively affordable.
 It’s between $400 and $700 a month per bedroom.”
 Alexander added, “That’s a valuable thing in our community.
 If the only place people are allowed to build new student housing is where there is existing old student housing, then we’re going to have this pattern more and more often.”

 “We need to preserve some of these older buildings, even though they’re kind of crappy, because they are affordable,” Alexander said.